 CMS Touch

-Login Pins
+Login PINs

 Login Pins have been added for the CMS Touch, They will allow the user to enter a unique 4 digit login pin rather than logging in with the usual username/password combination.
 You can setup and manage Login Pins on the CMS Desktop application.